skrurai/skrurai-bot/README.md

 ## Commands
 To use the twitter bot, One must @mention the bot in the format: [command:text].
-For developers, all the commands functions are available at `./commands.py`
+For developers, all the commands functions are available at `./commands.py`, there is a tutorial at `./commands.py`

 Examples:
 ```